electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 Node in your app.

 Node doesn't provide many public APIs for embedding itself into other apps.
-Usually you can just call [`node::Start` and `node::Init`][node-start] to start a new instance of Node.
-However if you are building a complex app based on Node, you have to use APIs like `node::CreateEnvironment` to precisely control every step.
+Usually, you can just call [`node::Start` and `node::Init`][node-start] to start a new instance of Node.
+However, if you are building a complex app based on Node, you have to use APIs like `node::CreateEnvironment` to precisely control every step.